Best smart home devices for aging in place

 The biggest differences between professional monitoring services and DIY security systems are cost and convenience.
 With DIY systems, the installation is in your hands.
 You can enlist the help of a family member or friend to install the device, but it's up to you to monitor the footage and keep an eye on the areas where your security cameras are set up.

-Even though professional monitoring costs more, the installation and monitoring are taken care of.
-If often you’re away from the house or don’t know your way around technology, it could be worth outsourcing the monitoring part to experts.
+Even though professional monitoring costs more, the installation and monitoring are out of sight, out of mind.
+If you want the extra peace of mind or the technology is all a bit much, it could be worth outsourcing to the experts.

 Best DIY security camera system